carlossantillana/ndn-drop/tools/chunks/README.md

 will fetch that exact version of the file (without version discovery):

     ndndropretrieve /localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v

+### Listing

+The following command will publish the all files in specified directory

+    ndndroplist -n /ndnDrop/ -d /home/carlos/Documents/CS217B/ndnDrop

+Where -n flag specifies the ndn path which the file will be published. and the -d specifies which directory on local computer to post all files from.

 For more information, run the programs with `--help` as argument.